Menu

 • Preheat oven to 375˚F.

-• Prepare jumbo shells according to the package directions.
-Drain and put the shells back into the pot; fill pot with cold water and set aside.
+• Prepare the pasta shells according to the package directions.
+Drain and put the shells back into the pot; fill the pot with cold water and set aside.

 • In a mixing bowl combine ricotta, 1 cup shredded mozzarella, parmesan cheese, eggs, and oregano; mix and stir until combined.

-• Add meat mixture to the ricotta mixture and stir until incorporated.
+• Add the meat mixture to the ricotta mixture and stir until incorporated.

 • Add 1 cup of marinara sauce to the bottom of a 9×13 baking dish.